gvenit/kan-fpga/to-do.md

 ***Day Planning***
 - [ ] Try  Cocotb for AXI memory and try to make sense of the signals
-- [ ] Correct mistakes in new top level module
+- [x] Correct mistakes in new top level module
-- [ ] Try to implement different memory interfaces
+- [ ] Test that the alexforencich ram works with custom depths and widths or if it needs an adapter
 - [ ] Make a new overleaf project and a templates
 - [ ] Write a small abstract about the Thesis
 - [ ] Make a software diagram